yiisoft/yii2/docs/guide/db-migrations.md

 }
 ```

-> Note: primary Key is added automatically, if you want to use another name for primary key, you
+> Note: primary key is added automatically and is named `id` by default.
+If you want to use another name you may
-may specify in fields options, for example "--fields=name:primaryKey"
+> specify it explicitly like `--fields=name:primaryKey`.

-Similarly, you can generate a migration to drop table from the command line:
+### Drop Table

 ```php
 yii migrate/create drop_post